beego/beedoc/en-US/module/context.md

 - Param

   Can be set in router config.
-Userd to get those params.
+Used to get those params.
 E.g.: `Param(":id")` return 12

 - Query